fritzali/notes/MASS/Interstellar/README.md

 ```
 ### 2. Observation and Quantifying Galactic Magnetic Fields
-The interstellar magnetic field has an energy density of approximately **1\text{ eV cm}^{-3}** (comparable to the thermal and cosmic ray energy densities, indicating equipartition).
+The interstellar magnetic field has an energy density of approximately $1\text{ eV cm}^{-3}$ (comparable to the thermal and cosmic ray energy densities, indicating equipartition).
 It is oriented primarily parallel to the Galactic plane along the spiral arms.
 #### Diagnostics 1: Faraday Rotation
 When a linearly polarized electromagnetic wave propagates through a magnetized, ionized plasma, its plane of polarization rotates due to the difference in phase velocity between right- and left-handed circularly polarized modes.
-The angle of rotation \Delta \psi is given by:
+The angle of rotation $\Delta \psi$ is given by:
-The **Rotation Measure (\text{RM})** is defined as:
+The **Rotation Measure** $(\text{RM})$ is defined as:
-To isolate the average magnetic field component parallel to the line of sight (B_{\parallel}), \text{RM} is combined with the **Dispersion Measure (\text{DM})** obtained from pulsar pulse-delay measurements:
+To isolate the average magnetic field component parallel to the line of sight $(B_{\parallel})$, $\text{RM}$ is combined with the **Dispersion Measure** $(\text{DM})$ obtained from pulsar pulse-delay measurements:
 #### Diagnostics 2: Synchrotron Continuum & Equipartition
 Relativistic cosmic ray electrons spiraling along magnetic field lines emit non-thermal synchrotron radiation.
-The intensity of this continuum radiation is a function of both the cosmic ray electron density and the perpendicular magnetic field intensity (B_{\perp}).
+The intensity of this continuum radiation is a function of both the cosmic ray electron density and the perpendicular magnetic field intensity $(B_{\perp})$.
  * **Equipartition Method:** Since the exact cosmic ray electron flux across the entire Galaxy is uncertain, astronomers calculate the minimum energy field strength.
 This approach assumes that the total energy of the system is split equally between the magnetic field and cosmic rays (**equipartition calculation**), minimizing the total energy density required to produce the observed synchrotron intensity.
 #### Diagnostics 3: Dust Polarization
 Asymmetrical dust grains align their long axes perpendicular to the local magnetic field lines due to radiative torque alignment mechanisms.
 Consequently: